Stalker2106x/MenuFramework/README.md

     Localization::langLocation = "./my/localization/folder/";

-You can insert "Localized" string in your menus through the "Lang" XML element, which will load the corresponding text with Id in the locale file.
+You can insert "Localized" strings in your menus through the "Lang" XML element, which will be substitued by the corresponding text of lang Id in the locale file.
+If the langId has no translation, it will be shown as is.
 For example, the following menu will show the previous "any.key" defined unit.

     <Menu>
       <Lang Id="any.key">